Covid 19 vaccination clinic Wednesday in Marshall

-(MARSHALL, Texas) The Marshall Harrison County Health District has been notified of an allocation of 400 doses of the Moderna COVID-19 vaccine for this week from the Texas Department of State Health Services (DSHS).
-A community COVID-19 vaccination clinic will be held on Wednesday, March 3, 2021, BY APPOINTMENT ONLY.
+MARSHALL, Texas - The Marshall Harrison County Health District has been notified of an allocation of 400 doses of the Moderna COVID-19 vaccine for this week from the Texas Department of State Health Services (DSHS).
+A community COVID-19 vaccination clinic will be held on Wednesday.
+By appointment only.

 HOW TO REGISTER: Pre-registration is REQUIRED online to secure a vaccination appointment.
 You can also click on the Sign Up button.